xuyuji9000/aws-playground/Readme.md

 In this workshop, we will use terraform script to describe the Elatic Beanstalk environment, which we will deploy application to.

+## Workshop 4: Monitorinng your Application

+Use cloudwatch to monitoring your application.

-## Workshop 4: Multi-tier Application
+## Workshop 5: Multi-tier Application

-In this workshop, we will deploy a multi-tier application.
-Along the way, we will understand why use multi-tier application architecture.
+Use Lambda function to get vpc info to help with a better design.

-## Workshop 5: Debugging under AWS cloud context
+## Workshop 6: Debugging under AWS cloud context

 * Go back to documentation, training, example and communities
 * Use flow log

-## Workshop 6: Continuous Delivery
+## Workshop 7: Continuous Delivery

-Use Code Pipeline and Code Build.
+Use jenkins for Continuous Delivery.

 # FAQ